 Registrations can be completed online or by calling 812-464-1989 or 800-467-8600.

 This is a one-day conference for educators of health professionals in academic and healthcare settings to improve their educational methodology and teaching in their current practice.
 The morning sessions on redefining the role of testing in education and how to use learning goals to make the educational environment learner-centered will be presented by Douglas P. Larsen, M.D., M.Ed., Assistant Professor of Neurology & Pediatrics in the Department of Neurology at Washington University School of Medicine.
+Dr. Larsen will present activities and written test items that can be used for retrieval practice.
+In his second morning presentation, Dr. Larsen will describe the components of a model of self-regulated learning and identify the factors that influence self-regulated learning in clinical education.
 Oral and poster presentations selected from a Call for Abstracts will provide concurrent sessions on innovative teaching strategies, projects, or research in educating healthcare professionals.
-The conference will close with an interactive session on interprofessional simulation.
+The conference will close with an interactive session on inter-professional simulation.

 Date & Time: Wednesday, October 21, 2015